 Changing the Theme Colors

-- Select the set of Theme Colors you desire, or select Create New Theme Colors to customize each color individually.
+- Select the set of theme colors you want, or select Create New Theme Colors to customize each color individually.

 - From the Page Layout tab, click the Theme Fonts command.
 A drop-down menu will appear.